jmrobles/all-ai-tools/README.md

 # AI Tool RAG System

 AI Tool is a Retrieval-Augmented Generation (RAG) system designed to provide information about AI tools based on user queries.
 It uses LlamaIndex for efficient indexing and retrieval, and pgvector for vector storage.
-The system offers a FastAPI-based API for document indexing and query processing.
+The system offers a FastAPI-based API for document indexing and query processing, as well as a Telegram chatbot interface with Nvidia NeMo Guardrails for enhanced bot behavior.

 ## Features